Maya warfare: Mayapan

 Located in the Mexican state of Yucatán, Mayapan is considered to be one of the last major Pre-Columbian Maya settlements.
 The site had a defensive wall surrounding the structure, and a violent fire was the cause of downfall as evidenced by burnt remains.
+Mayapan had a sophisticated defensive gate structures, some of which contained defensive watch towers that allowed for them to have viewpoints over the city walls.
+These viewpoints would allow them to attack intruders using projectiles or melee weapons.
+The city contains sacrificial sites that were used for war captives, this includes skull racks and glyphs that include floating sacrificial knives around skulls.

 Aguateca

 Aguateca is a Classic Maya site located in the south-western Petén department of Guatemala.
 Aguateca was a member of the Petexbatún States among which included such polities as Seibal, Itzan, Dos Pilas, Cancuén, Tamarindito, Punta de Chimino, and Nacimiento.

 The city was built on a 90 m escarpment with defensive fortifications surrounding the city.
 Archaeological remains, along with epigraphy and iconography at the site reveal an expansion of power and military influence from Aguateca by the ruling dynasty during the 8th century, a period noted for endemic warfare in the region.
 During this time, 4 km. of defensive walls were hastily constructed concentrically around the site.

 Among the weapons found at the site are chert and obsidian bi-facial points, and chert small points which were probably used as arrowheads.
 Obsidian spear tips, which were found extensively throughout the site, were the primary weapon used based on the number found at the site.
 Other weapons included darts and atlatl darts.

 The site reveals a key feature of Mayan war - that being the involvement of the royal elites in the manufacture and execution of warfare.
 For example, 30-40 broken chert bifacial points were found in the royal residences of Aguateca, along with small bifacial thinning flakes which were the result of failed bifacial point manufacturing.
 All obsidian bifacial thinning flakes were found in a royal or elite context.
 This serves as evidence for the hypothesis that rulers, scribes, and artisans at Aguateca served as warriors.

 The city was captured and destroyed approximately 810 AD.
 The capture led to mass evacuations of the city, as marked by the plethora of remains left at the site.
 It appears that the goal of the capture was to terminate the influence of Aguateca, not to occupy the city or its power.